-Assessment meetings take place prior to the marking of work and are attended by the assessing tutors and convened by the Subject Leader.
-The function of this meeting is to reiterate learning outcomes being assessed, unpack assessment criteria, and set expectations of what constitutes a high distinction, distinction, etc.
+Moderation meetings take place prior to the marking your work and is attended by the assessing lecturer, a representative from the Teaching & Learning team and convened by the Subject Leader.
+The function of this meeting is to discuss how to grade against the rubric and set expectations of what constitutes a high distinction, distinction, etc.

-Moderation takes place once the marking is complete.
-The Subject Leader typically selects three assessments from each assessing tutor and reviews the work, mark and feedback to ensure a level of consistency across the assessors.
+A further moderation takes place once the marking is complete, where the Subject Leader typically selects three assessments from each assessing tutor and reviews the work, mark and feedback to ensure a level of consistency across the assessors.